 Signe Johannessen researched the relationship between humans and animals in a series of interventions related to her collaboration with Curare Art in Greece.

 Starting with the historical role of farm animals and the position of vermin and pests in the tourist town of Chania in Crete, she positioned herself in different power positions.
-She learned how pets are put down and was present during the slaughter of a white stallion and reworked that experience by taking care of the stallion’s skin, bones and mane.
+She learned how pets are put down and was present during the slaughter of a white stallion, an experience that became reworked through taking care of the stallion’s skin, bones and mane.

-Afterwords she created the sculpture Everything is fine which became a tribute to the domesticated horse and to the horse’s importance in humankind’s dominance of the planet.
-As this role has been outplayed, the sculpture acts as a tribute as much as like a farewell.
+Afterwards she created the sculpture Everything is Fine, which became a tribute to the domesticated horse and to the importance of the horse in humankind’s dominance of the planet.
+As this role has largely come to an end, the sculpture acts as a tribute as much as a farewell.